cisagov/cool-accounts/users/README.md

 # cool-accounts - users subdirectory #

 This subdirectory contains Terraform code to provision the COOL Users account.
 It creates:

 - IAM user(s) with the ability to administer their own credentials (including multi-factor authentication).
 - An IAM group containing the user(s) above.
 This group is allowed to access the terraform backend, be an IAM administrator for the Users account, and is allowed to assume any role that has a trust relationship with the Users account.

 ## Bootstrapping this account ##

 Note that this account must be bootstrapped.
 This is because because there is no IAM role that can be assumed to build out these resources.
 Therefore you must first apply this Terraform code with programmatic credentials for AWSAdministratorAccess as obtained for the COOL Users account from the AWS SSO page.

-To do this, follow these steps:
+To do this, follow these steps (for the purposes of these instructions, assume the environment is named "dev"; replace "dev" in the instructions below with your environment name if needed):

 1. Comment out the `profile = "cool-users-provisionaccount"` line for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-users-account-admin"`.
 1. Comment out the `profile = "cool-master-organizationsreadonly"` line for the "organizationsreadonly" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-master-account-admin"`.
-1. Create a new AWS profile called `cool-users-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL Users account:
+1. Create a new AWS profile called `cool-users-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token) as obtained from the COOL Users
+   account:

    ```console
    [cool-users-account-admin]